awa03/burger-graphics/README.md

 Another project that will be contained within this project will be an image to block converted.
 Essentially it will be able to convert a pixel art image (or any image, however it will be significantly downscaled) into an interpretable format for our "game engine" to use.

+## Possible Changes to this Project
+- Migration to ncurses, essentially repurposing the library
+- Other Graphics changes
+- Rendering method